 When President John F. Kennedy was assassinated on November 22, 1963, the United States investigative agencies--FBI, CIA, Secret Service, etc.-were asked to investigate the assassination.
 When the Central Intelligence Agency's Mexico City Station remembered that Lee Harvey Oswald had visited Mexico City during late September and early October, it reviewed the electronic surveillance files and found evidence of phone calls to the Soviet Embassy made September 27th, September 28th, and October 1st, that could have been made by Oswald.
 685/ Review of the electroic surveillance files also produced telephone calls on September 27, 1963 between the Russian Consul and Silvia Duran, a secretary at the Cuban Consulate, where Oswald was discussed.
 686/ In addition, the Mexico City Station found a September 28, 1963 phone call from Silvia Duran to the Soviet Consulate where Silvia Duran stated that there was an American citizen at the Cuban Consulate who had previously visited the Soviet Consulate.
-587/ A final proce call was made on October 1, 1963 where the "alleged" Oswald Edentified himself was also found.
-588/
+587/ A final proce call was made on October 1, 1963 where the "alleged" Oswald identified himself was also found.
+683/ ashat mined that it would request the Mexican government-with whom it had a good relationship--to arrest Silvia Duran (as Silvia Duran was a Mexican citizen, she did not have diplomatic immunity) because she might shed some light on the circumstances surrounding the assassination.
+688a/

-On November 23, 1963 the Mexico City Station deter-
+On November 23.
+1963 the Mexico City Station deter-